usefulalgorithm/usefulalgorithm/README.md

 - _Melt My Eyez See Your Future_, by Denzel Curry
 - _Forgetting Is Violent_, by Patrick Shiroishi
 - _World Maker_, by Psychonaut
-- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed

 </details>